chanos-dev/chanos-dev.github.io-backup/index.md

 ---
 # About

-Hello, I'm Chanos-dev and Junior Developer.
+Hello, I’m Chanos and a junior developer.

 Thank you for visiting my blog, and have a good time!